 In September 2018 the EPA issued its Record of Decision (ROD) Amendment for the selection of the final remedy.
 The ROD modified the EPA's previously proposed plan for partial excavation of the radiological materials by reducing the depths of the excavation.
 The ROD also allows for variation in depths of excavation depending on radiological concentrations.
 The EPA and the PRPs are negotiating Consent Agreements to design and implement the ROD remedy, and negotiations are expected to be completed in the first quarter of 2020.
-The estimated cost of the remedy, taking into account the current EPA technical requirements and the total costs expected to be incurred by the PRPs in fully executing the remedy, is approximately \$280 million , including cost escalation on an undiscounted basis, which would be allocated among the final group of PRPs.
+The estimated cost of the remedy, taking into account the current EPA technical requirements and the total costs expected to be incurred by the PRPs in fully executing the remedy, is approximately \$280 million, including cost escalation on an undiscounted basis, which would be allocated among the final group of PRPs.
 Generation has determined that a loss associated with the EPA's partial excavation and enhanced landfill cover remedy is probable and has recorded a liability included in the table above, that reflects management's best estimate of Cotter's allocable share of the ultimate cost.
 Given the joint and several nature of this liability, the magnitude of Generation's ultimate liability will depend on the actual costs incurred to implement the required remediation remedy as well as on the nature and terms of any cost-sharing arrangements with the final group of PRPs.
-Therefore, it is reasonably possible that the ultimate cost and Generation's future financial statements.
+Therefore, it. is reasonably possible that the ultimate cost and Generation's associated allocable share could differ significantly once these uncertainties are resolved, which could have a material impact on Exelon's and Generation's future financial statements.